 The swell guide to freshwater sharks

-Freshwater sharks are some of the most popular tropical fish available and their iconic looks and naming have ensured their popularity throughout the decades.
+Freshwater sharks are some of the most popular tropical fish and their iconic looks and naming have ensure their popularity.

 They aren’t true sharks at all of course and Red-Tailed Black, Red Finned and Silver sharks aren’t even closely related to saltwater sharks, and are actually Cypriniformes, like carp, barbs, rasboras, loaches and danios.